mtothet/GCD_Project/README.md

 5. Variables are named properly.

-6. Activity names are used insted of activity code.
+6. Activity names are used instead of activity codes.

 7. Subject numbers and activity names are converted to factors.